Skip to main content

 DEQ determined that the proposed remedy, described below, is protective of human health and the environment based on Metro's planned future use of the site.
 The main elements are:

-• Remove all soil above hot spots, or elevated levels of contamination, for human health
+• Remove all soil above hot spots, or elevated levels of contamination, to protect human health

-• Remove all soil with metals above hot spot levels for plants and animals
+• Remove all soil with metals above hot spot levels of contamination to protect plants and animals

 • Place at least one foot of clean topsoil across the entire upland area

-DEQ has also incorporated a contingency remedy in the final cleanup plan to provide flexibility as Metro finalizes their vision in developing the property into a park.
-Under the contingency remedy, Metro Council decided to remove all additional contaminated soil that would have been put in a consolidation area on-site, and take it off-site for disposal at a waste facility.
+DEQ also incorporated a contingency remedy in the final cleanup plan to provide flexibility as Metro finalizes their vision in developing the property into a nature park.
+Under the contingency option, the Metro Council voted to remove additional contaminated soil that would have been placed in a consolidation area onsite and transport this soil offsite for disposal at a landfill.
+Metro is currently developing a masterplan for the future nature park at Willamette Cove.
+Learn more about Metro's park planning activities.

 Contacts